Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 The day before Biden became president, Fox News gave an indicator of how it would respond to the competition, firing a number of staffers including Chris Stirewalt, the political editor who had been an instrumental part of the Arizona call.
 Coupled with dropping its 7 p.m. news program in favor of a new opinion-based show, the network seemed to be leaning into a shift further to the right.

-In an essay for the Los Angeles Times, Stirewalt indirectly criticized his former network and its embrace of Trump's post-election claims that the contest had been marred by fraud.
+In an opinion piece for the Los Angeles Times, Stirewalt indirectly criticized his former network and its embrace of Trump’s post-election claims that the contest had been marred by fraud.
 This was part of a hyperactive focus on ratings, he argued, in which “the competitive advantage belongs to those who can best habituate consumers, which in the stunted, data-obsessed thinking of our time, means avoiding at almost any cost impinging on the reality so painstakingly built around them.”

 “While there is still a lucrative market for a balanced offering of news and opinion at high-end outlets, much of the mainstream is increasingly bent toward flattery and fluff,” he wrote of cable news generally.
 “Most stories are morally complicated and don’t have white hats and black hats.
 Defeats have many causes and victories are never complete.
 Reporting these stories requires skill and dispassion.
 But hearing them requires something of consumers, too: Enough humility to be open to learning something new.”